-FIGURE 2.
-Simulation of the evolution of an epithelial cell set and its cell density, when no extra cell proliferation rate is added.
+Figure 2: Simulation of the evolution of an epithelial cell set and its cell density, when no extra cell proliferation rate is added.
 The three pictures show, from left to right, the simulations obtained at time t = 0, 10, 20 respectively.
 The computer simulation time is 4719 secs.

-Still in Figure 2, the curve, surrounding the epithelial cell set D(t), represents the approximation of the boundary $\Gamma(t) := \{(r, \theta) \in B_R : \phi(r, \theta, t) =$ 0.
-We note that almost all the "colored cells", represented by the light color, are contained inside the approximated $\Gamma(t)$, except a few that are left at the bottom of D(t) (see in Figure 2, the left part of D(t) for the cases t = 10, 20).
-The coupling of the two models permits to determine, almost accurately, the evolution of the region D(t) and its boundary $\Gamma(t)$ in its forwarding move up to the top of the crypt.
-The approximation is however not fully accurate because some cells with a very small density that lay at the bottom of the D(t) are not catched inside the simulated D(t).
+Still in Figure 2, the curve, surrounding the epithelial cell set D(t), represents the approximation of the boundary $\Gamma(t) := \{(r, \theta) \in B_R : \phi(r, \theta, t) = 0\}$ .
+We note that almost all the "colored cells", represented by the light color, are contained inside the approximated $\Gamma(t)$ , except a few that are left at the bottom of D(t) (see in Figure 2, the left part of D(t) for the cases t = 10, 20).
+The coupling of the convection-diffusion and level-set equations permits to determine, almost accurately, the evolution of the region D(t) and its boundary $\Gamma(t)$ in its forwarding move up to the top of the crypt.
+The approximation is however not fully accurate because some cells with a very small density that lay at the bottom of the D(t) are not caught inside the simulated D(t).
 This problem can be improved by refining the finite difference mesh.
-Actually, for the pictures displayed in Figure 2 we have considered a 60×60 grid for the spatial domain $[0, 20] \times [-\pi/4, \pi/4]$.
+Actually, for the pictures displayed in Figure 2 we have considered a $60 \times 60$ grid for the spatial domain $[0, 20] \times [-\pi/4, \pi/4]$ .
 This is a rather coarse grid for detecting all the cells at the bottom of D(t), but is quite satisfactory to catch the large number of cells (which are well marked by the dark color in the figures) that are at the top of the epithelial cell set D(t).

 In the second simulation, see Figure 3, we use the same initial conditions, for time t = 0, as in the previous case, but now we suppose there is a non zero cell proliferation rate G. The Figure 3 shows the evolution of the epithelial cell set D(t), for time t = 0, t = 10, and t = 20.
 The color-bar in this Figure 3 goes from 0 (marked by the white color) to 20 (marked by the dark color).
 We remark that at time t = 10 the cell density increases significantly.
-In fact, at this time, the total number of cells (given by $\int{B_R} c(r, \theta, t) r \, dr \, d\theta$) is equal to 467.5, which might disrupt the normal balance of cells in the crypt.
+In fact, at this time, the total number of cells (given by $\int{B_R} c(r, \theta, t) r dr d\theta$ ) is equal to 467.5, which might disrupt the normal balance of cells in the crypt.
 As in the previous simulation (without source term), the cells tend to accumulate at the top (rightest part of D(t)).
-Moreover we observe that the epithelial cell set D(t) reaches the top of the crypt before t = 20 with a slightly less growth in the angular and radial directions, with respect the previous nosource case.
+Moreover we observe that the epithelial cell set D(t) reaches the top of the crypt before t = 20 with a slightly less growth in the angular and radial directions, with respect the previous no-source case.
 This can be explained because the cells are now more equally distributed and more compacted with respect the first numerical simulation.
+Biological evidence suggests that mutant cells are more viscous and then they are more retained in the bottom of the crypt [8, 6], our model is able to catch this retention of the set when a positive proliferation rate is considered.
+Finally, we note that in the two cases examined we are able to simulate 20 hours of a biological evolution in less than 2 and 3 hours of computing simulation, respectively, in the first and in the second simulation considered.